Alerts

 National Weather Service Melbourne FL

 Atlantic coastal waters from Flagler Beach to Jupiter Inlet out 60 nm.
 Seas are provided as a range of the average height of the highest one third of the waves, along with the occasional height of the average highest ten percent of the waves.
-GULF STREAM HAZARDSNorthwest winds 30 to 40 knots, with frequent gusts to strong-gale force through daybreak, decreasing to 25 to 35 knots in the morning and 20 to 25 knots in the afternoon.
-Seas 12 to 17 feet, decreasing to 10 to 15 feet in the afternoon.
-The approximate location of the west wall of the Gulf Stream based on the Real Time Ocean Forecast System as of Sunday, February 1st, 2026.
-48 nautical miles east of Ponce Inlet.
-36 nautical miles east of Port Canaveral.
-29 nautical miles east of Sebastian Inlet.
-22 nautical miles east of Fort Pierce Inlet.
-14 nautical miles east of Saint Lucie Inlet.
+GULF STREAM HAZARDS.None.
+The approximate location of the west wall of the Gulf Stream based on the Real Time Ocean Forecast System as of Saturday, June 6th, 2026.
+45 nautical miles east of Ponce Inlet.
+32 nautical miles east of Port Canaveral.
+26 nautical miles east of Sebastian Inlet.
+18 nautical miles east of Fort Pierce Inlet.
+11 nautical miles east of Saint Lucie Inlet.